EquinetPaul/Morse/README.md

 ## Installation
 Download this git repository and open it with your favorite IDE.
-Otherwise you can use the Releases versions :)
+Otherwise you can use the [Releases versions Here](https://github.com/EquinetPaul/morse/releases/tag/ubuntuLinuxRealease) :)

 ## How to use
 ### In your terminal